rhmaxdotorg/monitor-wallet/README.md

 # Notes
 - Adjust `SLEEP_SECONDS` in the script for how often to make calls to check for asset amount updates, default time is 10 minutes (more often = using more Debank API units, so be aware of that)
 - Adjust `MINIMUM_CHANGE` and `USD_MINIMUM` as necessary to avoid notifications due to small changes in asset amounts (default is 30 USD and it uses Dexsceener API to fetch asset prices)
-- Logs (text format) are kept in the local `logs/` directory for every run
+- Logs (text format) are kept in the local `logs` directory for every run